Majoring in chemistry at Houghton College is a great way to prepare for a career in one of the health professions or in chemistry.

-Houghton Chemistry majors have 100% acceptance into medical school with a GPA of 3.5 or higher and a solid MCAT score.
-Nearly 100% of graduates enter graduate or health programs or get jobs in their field within 3-6 months of graduation.
+Houghton chemistry majors have 100 percent acceptance into medical school with a GPA of 3.5 or higher and a solid MCAT score.
+Nearly 100 percent of graduates enter graduate or health programs or get jobs in their field within three to six months of graduation.

 Approximately one-third of graduates go on to complete a PhD in chemistry or biochemistry